 Since I first published this article, Peapods owners Millie Adelsheim and Dan Marshall, have closed Peapods and opened a new toy store in the same location.
 As their own family has started to grow, so have their interests.
 Where Peapods was geared to babies, Mischief is geared toward older children.
 You can read more about them in Gianna’s article here.
 This is the toy store for the family with multiple aged children.
 They cater to all ages.

 Relatively new on the Toy Store scene, The Owl and The Octopus opened in November of 2018 in Wayzata.
-They combine small-town charm and a friendly, knowledgeable staff with an extensive modern inventory Check out their Monday story times.
+They combine small-town charm and a friendly, knowledgeable staff with an extensive modern inventory.

 Pacifier has locations in Minneapolis North Loop neighborhood, St. Paul’s Highland Park neighborhood, on France Avenue in Edina, and in the Minneapolis City Center.
 With their expanded North Loop location, pacifier is now offering classes, meet-ups and events.
 Pacifier chooses toys by their coolness factor.
 This is the place to go for snarky t-shirts and things that your 20-year-old hipster niece would love.
 This is your store if you want your kids to eat sushi and dress like rock stars.